![]() |

 Travel & Leisure magazine placed Charleston sixth in the list of 10 Best Cities in the United States and Canada in the magazine’s 10th annual World’s Best Poll.

 History and art form a perfect blend of things to do in Charleston.
 Come and enjoy one of the plantations, the restored mansions along the Battery, Candlelight Tours at Christmastime, the Gibbes Museum of Art, famous evening ghost walks, a boat ride out to Ft.
-Sumter, the Spring and Fall Home and Garden Tours, antiquing along King Street, a cruise of the harbor, the Hunley submarine exhibit, a play at The Dock Street Theatre, or performances by the Charleston Ballet Theatre and the Charleston Symphony Orchestra.
+Sumter, the Fall Tour of Homes sponsored by the Preservation Society of Charleston, the Spring Festival of Houses and Gardens sponsored by the Historic Charleston Foundation, antiquing along King Street, a cruise of the harbor, the Hunley submarine exhibit, a play at The Dock Street Theatre, or performances by the Charleston Ballet Theatre and the Charleston Symphony Orchestra.
 For the kids, visit the South Carolina Aquarium, Patriots Point, the USS Yorktown, and the Children’s Museum of the Lowcountry.
 There's always plenty to do in Charleston.

 Each spring, the annual Spoleto Festival USA presents a well-respected world-class, 17 day arts festival where international performers and artists present drama, opera, dance, music and art for all to enjoy.
 At the same time, the Piccolo Spoleto showcases the best of regional and local talent.
 Other festivals include the Lowcountry Oyster Festival, the Southeastern Wildlife Exposition, the Flowertown Festival (in Summerville) and the Moja Festival celebrating African and Caribbean cultures.